 Dear Your Teen:

 Ten kids are in my basement.
 My husband and I know all of the kids, and we would call them all good kids.
 We periodically walk by the door to the basement.
-We look at each other and I suggest that one of us should go downstairs to check on them.
+We look at each other, and I suggest that one of us should go downstairs to check on them.
 We make a little noise to let them know that we are right there.
-And then, we ignore our gut and conventional wisdom and we do not go downstairs.
+And then, we ignore our gut and conventional wisdom and we do not go downstairs and check on the teens in the basement.

 Had you asked me before I had an 11th grader, I would have said we do the tough things.
-Before I was confronted with the situation, I would have given a clear and unwavering answer.
+Before I was confronted with this situation, I would have given a clear and unwavering answer.
 Of course, we will go downstairs.
 On our watch, we have a responsibility to those kids and to the parents of the other children to make sure that everyone is safe.
 We can’t have unsupervised children on our watch.

 But, reality doesn’t always coincide with perfection.
 We felt distrusting, we felt ambivalent, but mostly we just felt embarrassed to go down and check.
 Did we ignore our commitment to responsible parenting?
 What should we have done?